Canon M6 Mark II vs R6

 The Canon EOS M6 Mark II and the Canon EOS R6 are two digital cameras that were revealed to the public, respectively, in August 2019 and July 2020.
-Both the M6 Mark II and the Canon R6 are mirrorless interchangeable lens cameras that are based on an APS-C (M6 Mark II) and a full frame (Canon R6) sensor.
-The M6 Mark II has a resolution of 32.3 megapixels, whereas the Canon R6 provides 20 MP.
+Both the M6 Mark II and the R6 are mirrorless interchangeable lens cameras that are based on an APS-C (M6 Mark II) and a full frame (R6) sensor.
+The M6 Mark II has a resolution of 32.3 megapixels, whereas the R6 provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS M6 Mark II and the Canon EOS R6?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.